jjd9/AutotuneSGBM/README.md

 This is nice since it does not require us to find references BUT is more complex because we need to come up with some measure of image quality to optimize for in the absence of a reference.

 In my implementation, the "reference free" naming is a bit of a misnomer.
 Instead of having a disparity reference, I use the left and right images as the references.
-After computing disparity, the left image is transferred over to the right image using the disparity estimate.
-I then calculate the error  between these and weight the error by the gradient in the baseline direction (since low texture regions will likely have some error regardless of how we tweak the parameters and high texture regions likely be the most informative).
+This leverages two simple ideas:
+1. you can reconstruct the right image from the left image by shifting the left image's pixels by the disparity map values (Except at occlusions. it would be awesome to have a good way to detect occlusions and exclude them from this check).
+So any discrepancy between the right image and the reconstructed ("fake") right image suggests a suboptimal disparity map.
+2. the structure of the disparity map should match the structure of the left image.

 ![Disparity Estimate](https://github.com/jjd9/AutotuneSGBM/blob/main/output/ZED1/disparity_0.png)